jangabrielsson/SonosLua/README.md

 # SonosLua
-Lua library to control Sonos over local LAN using websockets, using the Fibaro HC3 web socket model
+Lua library to control Sonos over local LAN using websockets, using the Fibaro HC3 web socket model and setTimeout...

 ```lua
 ----- Sonos commands